netsage-project/netsage-pipeline/website/docs/pipeline/logstash.md

 sidebar_label: Logstash
 ---

-The Logstash portion of the Netsage Pipeline reads in flows from a RabbitMQ queue, performs various transformations and adds additional information to them, then sends them to a location specified in the output logstash config, eventually ending up in an Elasticsearch instance.
+The Logstash portion of the Netsage Pipeline reads flows from a RabbitMQ queue, performs various transformations and adds additional information to them, then sends them to a location specified in the output logstash config, eventually ending up in an Elasticsearch instance.

 Logstash config files invoke various logstash "filters" and actions.
-These conf files are located in /etc/logstash/conf.d/.
+In the bare metal installation, these conf files are located in /etc/logstash/conf.d/.
+In a docker installation, the *.conf files in the git checkout, in conf-logstash/, are used.
 See below for a brief description of what each does and check the files for comments.

 Notes:
- - All \*.conf files in conf.d/ are executed in alphabetical order, as if they were one huge file.
+ - All \*.conf files in conf.d/ or conf-logstash/ are executed in alphabetical order, as if they were one huge file.
 Those ending in .disabled will not be executed (assuming 'path.config: "/etc/logstash/conf.d/*.conf"' in /etc/logstash/pipelines.yml).
  - If actions in a particular .conf file are not needed in your particular case, they can be removed or the file disabled, but check carefully for effects on downstream configs.
  - MaxMind, CAIDA, and Science Registry database files required by the geoip and aggregate filters are downloaded from scienceregistry.netsage.global via cron jobs weekly or daily.
 (MaxMind data can change weekly, CAIDA quarterly, Science Registry information randomly.) **NOTE that new versions won't be used in the pipeline until logstash is restarted.** There is a cron file to do this also, though it's not running in Docker deployments.
 Similarly for other support files, eg, those used in 90-additional-fields.conf.
  - Lookup tables for 55-member-orgs.conf that we have compiled are available from sciencregistry.grnoc.iu.edu.
 See the cron files provided.
 These will not be updated often, so you may run the cron jobs or not.
 You will need to provide lists for other networks yourself or ask us.